 - Is there a bias against unaffiliated researchers, independent researchers or early-career researchers?

-- What is the Nature embargo?
+- What is the Nature arXiv policy?

 - How does open access work for Nature Portfolio journals?